Rajpratik71/Mininet-wiki/VM-Creation-Notes.md

 6. Shut down and ran the following (~3min):

+   *Note: This assumes you're running on a Mac with the VMware OVF Tool installed!!*

         echo "Converting to OVF"
         time /Applications/VMware\ OVF\ Tool/ovftool mininet-vm.vmx mininet-vm.ovf
         echo "Fixing OVF so it works with VirtualBox"